Have you ever thought about what it would be like to run a blog as your job?

 Still Want to Be a Blogger?

-If you haven’t started your blog yet (and this article didn’t scare you off) you can follow this step-by-step guide to start your own blog.
-You may also be interested in my free 7-day email course, Blogging Fundamentals.
+If you haven’t started your blog yet (and this article didn’t scare you off), please these step-by-step instructions to start your own blog.